On the existence of powerful p-values and e-values for composite hypotheses: The SHINE construction

 \section{The SHINE construction}

 The current section develops the SHINE construction (Separating Hyperplanes Iteration for Nontrivial and Exact e/p-variables), that effectively produces a pivotal nontrivial exact e/p-variable via separating hyperplanes (see Proposition~\ref{prop:LdimHx}, which is the key to our construction).
-Unless otherwise stated, we follow the setup of Section~\ref{sec:e} and assume \eqref{A}, \eqref{JA}, and \eqref{AC}.
+Unless otherwise stated, we follow the setup of Section~\ref{sec:e}.

 The first goal of the SHINE construction is to solve the optimization problem \eqref{eq:optcx}.
 In the case where the condition in Theorem~\ref{thm:maximumexist} is satisfied, the construction outputs the maximum element.
 When the maximum element $\mu$ does not exist or when the condition (b) in Theorem~\ref{thm:maximumexist} is hard to check, we provide a reasonable \emph{maximal} element $\mu$ in convex order.
 In the second part of the SHINE construction, we recover the corresponding e/p-variable from the output $\mu$ in the first part.
 The two parts are respectively illustrated in Sections~\ref{sec:shine1} and~\ref{sec:shine2}.
 We end this section by providing examples and simulation results in Section~\ref{sec:simulation}.